SpazzTL/Novel-To-Anki/README.md

 ---

 # How to use:
 Place the script in a folder with the EPUB | TXT files you want to parse.
-Create a folder named **Dictionaries** and place zipped dictionaries inside it.
+Create a folder named **Dictionaries** and place zipped (yomitan!) dictionaries inside it.
 (You can also have a folder called `novels` or `input` with all txt / epubs.)

 [Example Dictionaries](https://github.com/Lyroxide/yomitan-ko-dic/releases)